n8n-io/n8n-docs/docs/flow-logic/error-handling/memory-errors.md

 ## Identifying out of memory situations

 n8n provides error messages that warn you in some out of memory situations.
-For example, messages such as **Execution stopped at this node (n8n may have run out of memory while executing it.)**.
+For example, messages such as **Execution stopped at this node (n8n may have run out of memory while executing it)**.

 Error messages including **Problem running workflow**, **Connection Lost**, or **503 Service Temporarily Unavailable** suggest that an n8n instance has become unavailable.